 First-year unit members may be required to attend up to three (3) orientation days on Tuesday, Wednesday and Thursday, prior to the beginning of the work year.
 New staff orientation days must be contiguous to the beginning of the work year.
 Any unit member asked to work on those days shall be compensated at the rate of forty dollars (\$40) per hour.
-In the event the Professional Development Committee (PDC) determines that up to three (3) orientations days are necessary for second- and/or third-year unit members, those days may be scheduled subject to the conditions listed above.
+In the event the Professional Development Committee (PDC) determines that up to three (3) orientations days are necessary for second- and/or thirdyear unit members, those days may be scheduled subject to the conditions listed above.

-Professional Development: A minimum of five early release days will be scheduled for the purpose of professional development and collaboration.
+Professional Development: A minimum of eight early release days will be scheduled for the purpose of professional development and collaboration.
 A minimum of three (3) of these early release days shall be exclusively for teacher collaboration.

-At the elementary level there shall be four (4) additional early-release days for parent conferences.
-In order to provide parents with an opportunity to schedule a spring conference, the elementary classroom teachers shall send a notice to parents announcing the date of the spring parent conference early- release day(s).
+At the elementary level and middle school level there shall be one (1) additional early-release days for parent conferences and one (1) full-day release day to occur on a district-wide professional development day.
+In order to provide parents with an opportunity to schedule a spring conference, the elementary and middle school classroom teachers shall send a notice to parents announcing the date of the spring parent conference early- release day.

-The Guidance Department may be allocated up to thirty-five (35) additional workdays per year.
-The Director of Guidance and the building Principal shall determine the number and distribution of these days among the counselors.
-Unless otherwise agreed upon by the Director of Guidance and the building Principal, the days shall be contiguous to the beginning and the end of the work year.
+Members in the Department of School Counseling may be scheduled up to four (4) additional workdays, not to exceed 35 hours total, per year for each high school counselor.
+The Director of Guidance shall consult with the unit member regarding the scheduling of these days.
 All counselors shall be compensated for such work at his/her per diem rate of pay.